Mani9723/PolynomialEvaluation/README.md

 # PolynomialEvaluation
-This Project will manipulate Polynomials.
+This Project will read Polynomials as well as adding and subtracting them.